segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

   flushPolicies: policies,
 });
 // If we detect the user disconnects from the network remove all flush policies,
-// that way we won't keep attempting to send events to segment but we will still
+// That way the Segment client won't keep attempting to send events to Segment but will still
 // store them for future upload.
 // If the network comes back up we add the policies back const unsubscribe = NetInfo.addEventListener((state) => {